alefragnani/vscode-bookmarks/README.md

 * Jump to a bookmark, simply clicking in the bookmark item
 * Remove a bookmark, right clicking in the bookmark item
-* Rename a labeled bookmark, right clicking in the bookmark item
 * Clear the bookmark's file, right-clickin in the file item

 ![Treeview](images/bookmarks-activity-bar.gif)